rsmaxwell/infection/README.md

 A population is constructed from each group, and the SIR model used to predict the progress of an infection.
 Output is generated for each population and also a combined output for the total population named `All`.
-The output is formated as requested in the `results.format`.
+The output is formated as requested in the `output` section of the configuration.

 Simple configuration: